kparc/kcc/README.md

 conda install -c shaktidb shakti
 ```

-As all things k, the development of k itself is happening at terrifying pace.
+As all things k, the development of k itself is happening very fast.
+New builds
-New builds are published up to several times a week, so make sure you always
+are published up to several times a week, so make sure you always
 use the latest version:

 ```sh